spawnmarvel/quickguides/azure/Implement-and-manage-storage/README.md

 Archive tier storage is the best option after the data ages over a month.
 To achieve this transition, lifecycle management policy rules are available to move aging data to cooler tiers.

+7. What statement best describes Azure Blob Storage access tiers?

+The administrator can switch between hot and cool performance tiers at any time.

+8. Which of the following changes between access tiers happens immediately?

+Changes between the hot and cool tiers, and to the archive tier, happen immediately

+9. How would you describe blob object replication?

+Any snapshots on a blob in the source account aren't replicated to the destination account.